Schmutsi/Network-Operating-System/DNS.md

 ```

 In the _named.conf.local_ file, we write inside view (aka private view) and public view respectively with private and public IP addresses.

+On one hand, for the inside view, we only allow access (`match-clients` command) to private IP adresses which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.

+The zone configuration of our network entitled "sos4.cc.uniza.sk" is linked to the _zone.private_ file.
+Configurations will be saved in this file, as the primary server.

-The idea is to allow queries from ? ... ? and to associate the corresponding zone file.
+`allow-queries` from ? ... ?
+Same as `match-clients` ?

-It's also important to add the match-clients line in order to ? ... ?

 ```
-view inside {
+view inside {match-clients{192.168.1.0/24; 127.0.0.0/8;};
-...
+        zone "sos4.cc.uniza.sk" {
+                file "/etc/bind/primary/zone.private";
+                type primary;
+                allow-query {192.168.1.0/24; 127.0.0.0/8;};
         };
+};
 ```

+On the other hand, for the public view, we allow access (`match-clients` command) to all IP adresses excepted ones which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.

 ```
-view public {
+view public {match-clients{!192.168.1.0/24;any;};
-...
+        zone "sos4.cc.uniza.sk" {
+                file "/etc/bind/primary/zone.public";
+                type primary;
+                allow-query {!192.168.1.0/24;any;};
+        };
 };
 ```